machichima/nary-digitalgarden/src/site/notes/Learn/practical statistics for data science/Chapter 3 - Statistical Experiments and Significance Testing/Hypothesis Test.md

 ### One-Way vs Two-Way

 > [!info]
-> One-tail versus two-tail is a confusing subject, and not that relevant for data science, where the precision of p-value calculations is not terribly important ([pdf](zotero://open-pdf/library/items/XC4XLTB4?page=113&annotation=RAYJ5C2X))
+> One-tail versus two-tail is a confusing subject, and not that relevant for data science, where the precision of [[Learn/practical statistics for data science/Chapter 3 - Statistical Experiments and Significance Testing/p-Value\|p-value]] calculations is not terribly important ([pdf](zotero://open-pdf/library/items/XC4XLTB4?page=113&annotation=RAYJ5C2X))